 This is my most favorite Game Gear game!
 It's so fun!!!
 You control a psychic girl who has the power fire, ice, sonic waves, temporary invincibility, levitation, and more!
 Well, she doesn't get them all immediately.
 She gains her special powers little by little as you pick up special items that enemies drop.
 Best of all, this game actually has good music!
 The opening song is awesome!!
 Psychic World is definitely worth playing.
 Oh by the way, you need to press down+button 2 to access your powers.
 It took me a while to figure that out the first time I played it.

 Psychic World was also released for the Sega Master System.
 However it is quite different from the Game Gear version.
-The stages of the SMS version are different, the color pallets are flat-out nasty, and the graphics are not as pretty.
+The stages of the SMS version are different.
+The graphics and color palettes are ugly.

 R-Type was originally an arcade game.
 This Sega Master System version is just one of many ports.
 R-Type has a really fun weapon system.
 You pick up a variety of cool weapons.
 You obtain this invincible orb that protects the front of your ship.
 You can send it off to help you attack enemies from a distance.
 It's a great game.
 You should also check out Super R-Type for SNES.